-Each person will forgive at his or her own pace.
-We suggest that you move through the steps below based on what works for you.
+Each person will forgive at their own pace.
+We suggest that you move through the steps below based on what feels helpful for you.

 How to Do It

-3. Forgiveness does not necessarily mean reconciling with the person who upset you or condoning his or her actions.
-In forgiveness, you seek the peace and understanding that come from blaming people less after they offend you and taking those offenses less personally.
+- Understand that forgiveness does not mean trying to make up with the person who harmed you or excusing their actions.
+In forgiveness, you seek the inner peace and understanding that come from blaming other people less.

-4. Get the right perspective on what is happening.
-Recognize that your primary distress is coming from the hurt feelings, thoughts, and physical upset you are suffering now, not from what hurt you two minutes—or 10 years—ago.
+- Try to shift your perspective on what happened.
+Notice that any distress in this moment is coming from the hurt feelings, thoughts, and physical upset you are suffering now, which is not the same as the hurt you felt two minutes—or 10 years—ago.

 Why You Should Try It